 In our third kitchen, we have a counter-height island that needed a lower seat at 24–26 inches.
 We hunted around and found a wonderful option from Restoration Hardware.

 This bar stool offsets the white cabinetry and the oak island with a rustic wood finish.
 The rounded backs soften all the squares the cabinetry presents to the eye.
-We like the casual linen juxtaposed to the refined French frame.
+We like the casual cream juxtaposed to the refined French frame.
 For this kitchen, it was important to break up the hard lines of the island with the curve of the bar stool back.